 Here we are using the number1 and number2 variables.
 However, because the try block may generate an error, JAVA is telling us that there is a chance that we will never assign values to these variables (i.e., they might not be initialized) and so we might obtain wrong data.
 JAVA does not like variables that have no values ... so it is forcing us to assign a value to these two variables.
 It is perhaps the most annoying type of compile error in JAVA, but nevertheless we must deal with it.
-The simplest way is to just assign a value of 0 to each of these variables when we declare them.
+The simplest way is to simply assign a value of 0 to each of these variables when we declare them.
 Here is the updated version:

 '''

+import java.util.Scanner;

+class ExceptionTestProgram2 {

+public static void main(String args[]) {

+number1 = 0, number2 = 0, result;

+int

+Scanner keyboard;

+keyboard = new Scanner(System.in);

+try {

+System.out.println("Enter the first number:");

+number1 = keyboard.nextInt();

+System.out.println("Enter the second number:");

+number2 = keyboard.nextInt();

 catch (java.util.InputMismatchException e) {

 System.out.println("Those were not proper integers!
 I quit!");

 System.exit(-1);

 }

 System.out.print(number2 + " goes into " + number1);

 System.out.print(" this many times: ");

 result = number1 / number2;

 System.out.println(result);

+}

 }

 '''